Update or delete? Cleaning up old content on your site

 Update old content that is still valid

-You can easily create new, valuable content from your old posts if you update it and make it current again: old wine in new bottles, as the saying goes.
-You could, for example, merge three old blog posts about the same subject into one new post or simply replace older parts of your post with updated content.
+You can also create new, valuable content by updating old posts and making them current again: old wine in new bottles, as the saying goes.
+You can, for example, merge multiple old blog posts about the same subject into one new post or simply replace older parts of your post with updated content.

 Read more: How to update your content in 10 steps (and make it better) »